MoinMN/MoinMN/README.md

 ## Get in touch :coffee:

-- Your future buddy to discuss Web Development related things and tech in general on [Twitter](https://twitter.com/MoinMN5).
+- Your future buddy to discuss Web Development related things and tech in general on <a href="https://twitter.com/MoinMN5" target="_blank"> Twitter</a>.
-- Connecting on [LinkedIn](https://www.linkedin.com/in/moinnaik/) for a professional rollercoaster ride filled with successes, memes, and occasional Monday morning existential crises.
+- Connecting on <a href="https://www.linkedin.com/in/moinnaik/" target="_blank"> LinkedIn</a> for a professional rollercoaster ride filled with successes, memes, and occasional Monday morning existential crises.
-- Welcome to my [Instagram](https://instagram.com/im_moin45) wonderland – where life is filtered, but my sense of humor isn't! 😄 Follow me for laughs, inspiration, and maybe a few dog pics too. 🐶📸.
+- Welcome to my <a href="https://instagram.com/im_moin45" target="_blank"> Instagram</a> wonderland – where life is filtered, but my sense of humor isn't! 😄 Follow me for laughs, inspiration, and maybe a few dog pics too. 🐶📸.
 - And of course GitHub you're already in 😅.

 <!--